How many different reading bingo activities can you do this summer?

 A HUGE thank you for a wonderful yet eventful year!
 The Year 3 teachers have loved having your year group and wish you all the best in Year 4!

 Story Time with Miss Hill!

-Miss Hill is going to be reading David Walliams new book Slime over on the Videos section of the Year Three pages.
-She will be reading a chapter or two every day so come and join her and let's share a really good book together.
-The first parts are already uploaded so don't forget to check back for the next installment.
+Miss Hill is going to be reading Kid Normal by Greg James and Chris Smith over on the Videos section of the Year Three pages.
+She will be reading a chapter every day so come and join her and let's share a really good book together.
+The first parts are already uploaded so don't forget to check back for the next instalment.

 See you there!